zhen-liu-github/high_env_simulator/README.md

 ## Vehicle action
 ### ego_car
+* Increase velocity control accuracy and speed range.
+* Disable front obs lane change when ego car do a lane change.
 For convenience， we use a MDP-Vehicle model with a specified discrete range of allowed target speeds which use a high leve which use a high level action.
 The action space consists of Faster, Slower, IDLE, Left lane change, Right lane change.
 And the discrete target speed is defined as
 ![](https://latex.codecogs.com/svg.image?V_{target}=V_{min}&plus;V_{index}*\frac{(V_{max}-V_{min})}{V_{count}-1).
 The default